The Loss of the Ship Essex Sunk By a Whale by Thomas Nickerson - ISBN: 9780140437966

 Thomas Nickerson

-Thomas Philbrick is professor emeritus of English at the University of Pittsburgh.
 Nathaniel Philbrick is a leading authority on the history of Nantucket Island.
 His In the Heart of the Sea won the National Book Award.
 His latest book is Sea of Glory, about the epic U.S. Exploring Expedition of 1838-1842.
-His other books include Away off Shore- Nantucket Island and Its People, 1602-1890 and Abram’s Eyes- The Native American Legend of Nantucket Island.
-He has written an introduction to a new edition of Joseph Hart’s Miriam Coffin, or The Whale Fisherman, a Nantucket novel that Melville relied upon for information about the island when writing Moby Dick.
+His other books include Away off Shore: Nantucket Island and Its People, 1602-1890 (which Russell Baker called “indispensable”) and Abram’s Eyes: The Native American Legend of Nantucket Island (“a classic of historical truthtelling,” according to Stuart Frank, director of the Kendall Whaling Museum).
+He has written an introduction to a new edition of Joseph Hart’s Miriam Coffin, or The Whale Fisherman, a Nantucket novel (first published in 1834) that Melville relied upon for information about the island when writing Moby Dick.

-Philbrick, a champion sailboat racer, has also written extensively about sailing, including The Passionate Sailor (1987) and the forthcoming Second Wind- A Sunfish Sailor’s Odyssey.
-He was editor in chief of the classic Yaahting- A Parody (1984).
+Philbrick, a champion sailboat racer, has also written extensively about sailing, including The Passionate Sailor (1987) and the forthcoming Second Wind: A Sunfish Sailor’s Odyssey.
+He was editor in chief of the classic Yaahting: A Parody (1984).

 In his role as director of the Egan Institute of Maritime Studies, Philbrick, who is also a research fellow at the Nantucket Historical Association, gives frequent talks about Nantucket and sailing.
 He has appeared on “NBC Today Weekend”, A&E’s “Biography” series, and National Public Radio and has served as a consultant for the movie “Moby Dick”, shown on the USA Network.
-He received a bachelor of Arts from Brown University and a Master of Arts in American Literature from Duke.
-He lives on Natucket with his wife and two children.
+He received a Bachelor of Arts from Brown University and a Master of Arts in American Literature from Duke.
+He lives on Nantucket with his wife and two children.

 Returns